abhishekra07/react-dashboard-starter-kit/README.md

-# ⚡ Flexi Frame Starter
+# ⚡ React Dashboard Starter Kit

 A modern, customizable React + Vite starter kit with Tailwind CSS, ShadCN UI, and a clean layout featuring a collapsible sidebar, topbar, toast notifications, and multiple utility pages.
 Ideal for dashboards, admin panels, and creative projects.